3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 CONMEBOL: La Confederacion Sudamericana de Futbol, the Confederation in charge of South American soccer.
 Also known as CSF.

-Corner kick: Awarded when the defending team puts the ball over the end line, a corner kick is taken by the offensive team from next to the corner flag.
+Corner kick: Awarded when the defending team plays the ball over the end line, a corner kick is taken by the attacking team from next to the corner flag.
 Just as is the case with a free kick, the ball is kicked from a stopped position and defenders must be at least 10-yards away.

 Cross: A pass from near the touchlines that is directed towards the area in front of the goal.
 A cross is usually intended to be headed or volleyed with the foot into the goal by a teammate.